Jairus313/streamlit_crash_course/README.md

 <a  id="portfolio"></a>
 ### Building a Portfolio

 So finally you over here, This is the final part of this small tutorial where we are going to built a portfolio completely from streamlit, To proceed you need to know basic concepts like radio buttons, image insertion, little bit of markdown and etc. Also mainly you should know layout and sidebars.
-Assuming you did some hands-on and let's get started.
-As you remember previously I have mentioned that using sidebars you can generate navbars and more.
+Assuming you did some hands-on and now let's get started.
+As you remember previously I have mentioned that using sidebars you can generate navbars and more, Here we are going to do just that.